leowerneck/et_apptainer/README.md

 |:-----------:|:----------:|:-------------:|
 |   Falcon    | ucx-1.15.1 | openmpi-4.1.6 |

-## Adding Support for Other Clusters
+## Adding Support for Other Clusters :construction:

 New clusters can be added by extending the `clusters.yml` file.
 Each entry should have the following format:
 ```yml